top of page

 2. Clear Furnace Exhaust Vents & Intake Pipes

 Heavy snow and ice can block exterior furnace exhausts and air intake pipes.
-When these are obstructed, your home’s heating system can struggle — and in some cases, it can lead to dangerous carbon monoxide buildup.
+When these are obstructed, your home’s heating system can struggle.
+In some cases, it can lead to dangerous carbon monoxide buildup.
+Make it a habit to check these vents after any significant snowfall or freezing rain event.
+Keeping them clear ensures your system can breathe and operate safely.

 3. Protect Your Pipes from Freezing